SELF-Technology/self-chain-public/docs/Roadmap/Token/Smart-Contract-Architecture.md

 ---

-The SELF token smart contract architecture balances immediate utility with long-term flexibility, ensuring a smooth path from ERC-20 to native SELF Chain while providing robust features for users and developers alike.
+The SELF token smart contract architecture provides robust features for staking, subscriptions, and ecosystem participation while maintaining security and efficiency.